Medicare Plus Choice (M+C): Interim Final Rule

 (c) Denial, suspension, or termination of

+contract.
 The requirements in this paragraph (c) apply to an

 M+C organization that operates a coordinated care plan or network MSA